Weighted dependency graphs: Crossings in random pair partitions

 Then $\WDep$ is a $(\Psi_n,\bC)$ weighted dependency graph for the family $\{ Y_{i,j},\, \{i,j\} \in A_n \}$, where \begin{itemize} \item $\Psi_n(B)=n^{-\#(B)}$ for any multiset $B$ of elements of $A_n$ \item and $\bC=(C_r)_{r \ge 1}$ is a sequence that does not depend on $n$. \end{itemize} \end{proposition} \begin{proof} Clearly $\Psi_n$ is super-multiplicative.
 From \cref{PropAlternate}, it is enough to prove that, for any multiset $B$ of elements of $A_n$ of size $r$, one has

-where $B_1$, \ldots, $B_\ell$ are the vertex sets of the connected components of the graph $\WDep_1[B]$, and for some $D_r$ that does not depend on $n$.
+where $B_1$, \ldots, $B_\ell$ are the vertex sets of the connected components of the graph $\WDepOne[B]$, and for some $D_r$ that does not depend on $n$.

 But, if $\a_1$ and $\a_2$ are different and linked by an edge of weight $1$, the product $Y_{\a_1} Y_{\a_2}$ is identically equal to $0$.
-Therefore the left-hand side of \cref{EqFundamentalVariantPP} is $0$ unless all $B_i$ contain only one element (possibly with multiplicity $m$).
+Therefore the left-hand side of \cref{EqFundamentalVariantPP} is $0$ unless each $B_i$ contains only one element (possibly with multiplicity $m$).
 Since the $Y_\a$ take value in $\{0,1\}$, we have $Y_\a^m=Y_\a$ and the multiplicity does not play any role.

 Finally, it is enough to prove that for {\em disjoint} pairs $\a_1,\cdots,\a_r$ in $A_n$, we have:

 Assume $n \ge r$, otherwise the above statement is vacuous.
 From the discussion in \cref{SubsectDefPP}, we have that, for any subset $\Delta$ of $[r]$,